 - Group R (Toyota LandCruiser 4x4 or comparable).

 The notable exception to the 4x4 requirement is Kjalvegur road 35 (usually called Kjölur among Icelanders).
-Kjölur does not become an F-road until right after Gulfoss, which means you are able to drive to and from Gullfoss in a standard car.
+Kjölur does not become an F-Road until right after Gulfoss, which means you are able to drive to and from Gullfoss in a standard car.

 It’s important to note that regardless of your vehicle, driving off-road in Iceland is strictly forbidden.
 It can cause lasting damage on the landscape if you drive on roads without assigned numbers.
 Punishment can include huge fines or even imprisonment for up to 2 years.